skotzko/oldblog/_posts/2015-07-16-network-fundamentals-how-messages-flow-through-sockets.md

 - Fundamentals
 ---

-<span class="text-italic">This is a cross-post of an article I wrote for [the Petabridge blog](https://petabridge.com/blog/) recently.
-[As I shared](/reboot), going forward this blog is going to take a more technical angle.</span>

 One of the questions that has been coming up a lot lately as many people are building with Akka.Remote is this:

 > How big of a message can I send over the network?